Khalsa Diwan Society Vancouver: Relocation

-In 1979 the annual income of the KDS was $300,000.
+In 1979, the annual income of the KDS was $300,000.
+The membership, which came with a $12 membership fee, had been around 5,000 prior to 1979.
+After the elimination of the fee, membership increased.
 That year the leadership of the gurdwara changed.
-Previously the KDS was controlled by Marxist Sikhs who did not practice Sikhism.
-The membership had been around 5,000 prior to 1979, as there was a $12 membership fee.
-Membership increased after the elimination of the fee.
-According to Kamala Elizabeth Nayar, in 1984 the pro-Khalistan organization World Sikh Organization (WSO) began controlling the gurdwara.
+Previously, the KDS was controlled by Marxist Sikhs who did not practice Sikhism.
+According to Kamala Elizabeth Nayar, in 1984, the pro-Khalistan World Sikh Organization (WSO) began controlling the gurdwara.
 According to Hugh Johnston, Vancouver Sikhs stated that the political bloc that took charge of the KDS Gurdwara network by 1979 consisted of about 10-15 families.

-Vancouver Gurdwara

-The original Vancouver gurdwara had a homeless shelter and a langar or kitchen.
-It served as a social centre for the community.

 Khalsa Diwan Road

 As part of an initiative by Vancouver City Council to commemorate prominent members of the community, Ross Street was alternatively named Khalsa Diwan Road in 2018.
 Additional street signs marking it as Khalsa Diwan Road were added at from the Gurdwara at SW Marine Drive to 57th Avenue in 2019.